 Permanent resettlement of Bikini Island under the present radiological conditions without remedial measures was not recommended in view of the radiation doses that could potentially be received by inhabitants with a diet of entirely locally produced foodstuffs.
-This conclusion was reached on the basis that a diet made up entirely of locally produced food-which would contain some amount of residual radionuclides could lead the hypothetical resettling population to be exposed to radiation from residual radionuclides in the island, mainly from Cs, resulting in annual effective dose levels of about 15 mSv.
-If the dose due to natural background radiation were added, this would result in an annual effective dose of about 17.4 mSv.
+This conclusion was reached on the basis that a diet made up entirely of locally produced food which would contain some amount of residual radionuclides could lead the hypothetical resettling population to be exposed to radiation from residual radionuclides in the island, mainly from Cs^{137} , resulting in annual effective dose levels of about 1.50 cSv (rem).
+If the effective dose of 0.24 cSv (rem) due to natural background radiation were added, this would result in an annual effective dose of about 1.74 cSv (rem).
 This level was judged to require intervention of some kind for radiation protection purposes.